ouhouhsami/django-select2light/README.md

 Select2Widget
 -------------

 This is just a widget customization.
-Using Select2Widget, you just replace the default widget with Select2Widget for your field.
+Using Select2Widget or Select2MultipleWidget, you just replace the default widget with Select2Widget for your ModelChoiceField or ModelMultipleChoiceField.

-You can seen a usage exemple within `EmployeeForm` class Meta in [forms.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/testmain/forms.py#L13)
-You can also set it as follow:
+You can set it as follow:

 	import floppyforms as forms
+	from select2light.models import Select2ModelChoiceField, Select2ModelMultipleChoiceField
-	from select2light.widgets import Select2Widget
+	from select2light.widgets import Select2Widget, Select2MultipleWidget
 	form models import Bar, Baz

+	# use directly the custom field
 	class FooForm(forms.Form):
+		bar = Select2ModelChoiceField(queryset=Bar.objects.all())
+		bazs = Select2ModelMultipleChoiceField(queryset=Baz.objects.all())

+	# ... or just use the widget
+	class FooForm(forms.Form):
 		bar = forms.ModelChoiceField(queryset=Bar.objects.all(), widget=Select2Widget)
-		bazs = forms.ModelMultipleChoiceField(queryset=Baz.objects.all(), widget=Select2Widget)
+		bazs = forms.ModelMultipleChoiceField(queryset=Baz.objects.all(), widget=Select2MultipleWidget)

+You can also see an usage exemple within the `EmployeeForm` ModelForm class Meta in [forms.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/testmain/forms.py#L13)

+Note:
-Note: If you only use Select2Widget (and not the Ajax widgets as described below), you don't need to install tastypie nor floppyforms.
+* If you only use Select2Widget (and not the Ajax widgets as described below), you don't need to install tastypie nor floppyforms.
+* If you want to set specific params to the Select2 instanciation (see list in Constructor part of this page http://ivaynberg.github.io/select2/), for this case, you need to override the default select2light/select2.html template.
+Depending on user needs, we could consider, as below for the Ajax widgets, having some instantiations params that would configure select2 widget.

 AjaxSelect2Widget and AjaxSelect2MultipleWidget
 -----------------------------------------------